DelPyth/TF2-Custom-Stuff/readme.txt

 	S1_			:	Might work on all sv_pure servers, but don't get your hopes up.
 	S2_			:	Works everywhere.
 	SV_			:	Valve server allows most if not all parts of the mod.
-	SS_			:	Singleplayer only/Not needed or used in multuplayer.
+	SS_			:	Singleplayer only/Not needed or used in multiplayer.
 	Mod_		:	Don't fully know what it reacts to, try for yourself.

 Folders: